Last Updated on August 29, 2023

-North Carolina is known for the beauty from the mountains to the sea, but some of our favorite places to visit are in the cities.
+We love this state for the beauty from the mountains to the sea, but some of our favorite things to do happen in and around the best cities in North Carolina.
 Many folks may know a bit about Charlotte, Raleigh, Durham, and Greensboro, but what about the other busy spots?

 And that’s why we’re sharing those cities in North Carolina to visit and more.
 We’ll be highlighting things to do (including the outdoors), places to eat amazing food, and more about why you’ll find them in our NC Bucket list.